History lovers come together for society's 50th

 The society isn’t a museum, Carpenter said, but it does have some objects out for display, and had a few not-normally-seen items out for the open house.
 Among them, some windows belonging to the former GAR building, a dog collar made for a dog the size of a small horse, and dozens of photos by retired Rutland Herald photographer, Albert J. “A.J.”
 Marro.

-Marro said Saturday he didn’t know he was part of the society’s display and thought he might check it out on Sunday.
-He said he gave many old photographs to the historical society years ago after being told the collection was a fire hazard.
+Marro said he gave many old photographs to the historical society years ago after being told the collection was a fire hazard.

 Carpenter said the society doesn’t have much space to store things, which is another reason why its efforts to create digital archives are important.